National Apprenticeship Week 2026

-Find out what’s going on from across the world of apprenticeships?
+Find out what’s going on from across the world of apprenticeships in this years week long early careers bonanza.

 The biggest annual apprenticeships event is nearly here — save the date!

-On 5th to 11th February 2024, hundreds of employers, apprentices, colleges and more will come together to celebrate the value of apprenticeships at the National Apprenticeship Week 2024.
-This is the 17th annual event and it promises to be bigger and better than ever!
+On 9th to 15th of February 2026, hundreds of employers, apprentices, colleges and more will come together to celebrate the value of apprenticeships for National Apprenticeship Week.
+This is the 19th annual event and it promises to be the biggest and best event yet!

 What’s on?